 "Consumer confidence indices already exist across several key industries providing economists, industry leaders, and the general public insight into the current and future conditions of vital sectors of our economy.
 Given the strong influence of higher education on the U.S. economy, we recognized the need for data on consumer confidence in the value and viability of a college education," said Terren Klein, CEO and co-founder of College Pulse.

-The full 2022 College Confidence Index by GradGuard and College Pulse can be downloaded free of cost on the College Pulse website.
+The full 2022 College Confidence Index by GradGuard and College Pulse can be found here.

 About College Pulse